swarmnyc/docker-alertd/README.md

 `active`: whether email settings are active or not

 `smtp`: the smtp server to connect to

+`username`: the username to use for smtp authentication

 `password`: the password to use for smtp authentication